Five Misunderstandings about Judgment

 The statement seems obvious the first time God said it, but we note that the LORD repeatedly states that what might most incline Him to spare a nation – the presence of His righteous people – would still not get that nation off the hook.
 He repeats this in verse 14, 16, 18, and 20.
 His righteous people 'would only deliver themselves.'

 So we see that God uses all sorts of hardships as judgments.
 Famine (13), wild beasts (15), sword (17) and a plague (19) are all used to judge the peoples.
-We should train ourselves to connect the these national disasters with God's judgments.
+We should train ourselves to connect these national disasters with God's judgments.
 When God send an earthquake to disturb the oil supply, we are to pay close attention.
 It might be minor, but God is speaking through His actions.
 These things should cause us to repent.

 We should be most silly to say that God does not judge the heathen.
 They are responsible for their sins.
-God will sooner or later begin a whole sequence of judgments which except for the last final judgment are serve as reminders to turn to God while they have a chance.
+God will sooner or later begin a whole sequence of judgments which except for the last final judgment serve as reminders to turn to God while they have a chance.

 Application